BDC Hamburger Icon

 • Vaccination clinics

 Typically, employers create the program based on their goals, employee input and budgetary constraints.
-Once the programs are put together, leaders communicate the details to employees and may offer participation incentives.
+Once the programs are created, leaders communicate the details to employees and may offer participation incentives.

-Although wellness programs have costs, they also reduce absenteeism, boost employee morale and make an excellent additional employee benefit that’s worth touting during the hiring process.
+Although wellness programs have benefits and risks — as well as costs — when done right, they can reduce absenteeism, boost employee morale and make an excellent additional employee benefit worth touting during the hiring process.

 TipBottom line

-When you’re designing a wellness program, be sure to adhere to Americans with Disabilities Act guidelines, HIPAA laws and other regulations.
+When designing a wellness program, be sure to adhere to Americans with Disabilities Act guidelines, Health Insurance Portability and Accountability Act laws and other regulations.

-Employee assistance programs (EAPs) offer employees medical help and counseling when they are dealing with a stressful personal or family event, including a financial hardship, severe medical problems, substance abuse and grief.
+EAPs offer employees medical help and counseling when they are dealing with a stressful personal or family event, including financial hardship, severe medical problems, substance abuse and grief.

 Employees can speak privately with a third-party EAP counselor who can offer advice, referrals and follow-up services to help them resolve their issues.
-EAPs proactively address problems that could result in workplace stress, health concerns, distractions at work and missed work days.
+EAPs address problems proactively that could result in productivity-killing workplace stress, health concerns, distractions at work and missed work days.

 7. Provide an ergonomic workplace that encourages wellness.